Nick Fortes Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 20th-ranked team ERA across all MLB pitching staffs (4.38).
+- The Red Sox have the 23rd-ranked team ERA among all league pitching staffs (4.45).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (100 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 102 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Whitlock gets the start for the Red Sox, his ninth of the season.
-He is 4-2 with a 4.50 ERA and 39 strikeouts in 46 2/3 innings pitched.
+- Ort (1-1) pitches for the Red Sox to make his second start this season.

-- In his most recent appearance on Wednesday, the right-hander tossed seven innings against the Minnesota Twins, allowing four earned runs while surrendering eight hits.
+- In his most recent appearance -- in relief on Sunday -- the righty tossed scoreless two-thirds of an inning against the Chicago White Sox while surrendering one hit.

-- In eight games this season, the 27-year-old has put up a 4.50 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.